minprog/app-studio/80 Project/10 Proposal/10 Proposal.md

 Describe the things that you'll have to get in order.

 - List the **data sources** that you will use and whether you will need to transform the data before it is usable for your application.
-The list should include links to where the data sources can be found.
+The list should include *links* to where the data sources can be downloaded or accessed.

 - List the **external components** (libraries like `d3-tip` or `SQLite`) that you need to implement certain features.
 Include the names, and if the component is not standard, include a link to its website.